Compared to California, Oatman’s Gold Rush came late and helped to pack a lot of history into one town’s lifespan.

 In 1863, it was prospector John Moss who, with the help of the First California Volunteers, discovered gold in Arizona’s Black Mountains and staked several claims.
 He named one in honour of Olive Oatman, the daughter of a family massacred in 1851 in Southern Arizona (see below).
 At this point, there was no town, just a mining camp named the Blue Ridge Camp, which was eventually renamed to Vivian after the Vivian Mining Company.
 The town’s name was again changed in 1908/1909 to Oatman, which is why you won’t find any reference to the town in Arizona newspapers until after these dates.

 Olive Oatman was born to Royce and Mary Ann Oatman in 1837.
 The family were Mormon but disagreed with the teachings of Brigham Young and in 1850 joined James C. Brewster in a wagon train heading West.
 Their goal was to reach California and form a Brewsterite colony.
-However, in Santa Fe, the Oatmans joined a splinter group who separated from Brewster and his followers.
-The Oatmans left this splinter group in Maricopa Wells, just South of Phoenix, and continued alone towards California.
+However, in Santa Fe, the Oatman’s joined a splinter group that separated from Brewster and his followers.
+The Oatman’s left this splinter group in Maricopa Wells, just south of Phoenix, and continued alone towards California.
 They were attacked and murdered by Western Yavapais on the Gila River about 80–90 miles east of Yuma, Arizona.

 Two of the Oatman’s daughters, Olive and Mary Ann, were not killed and were taken as slaves.
 A year later the two girls were sold to and then adopted by a tribe of Mohave who live at the confluence of the Gila and Colorado Rivers near what is now Needles, CA. It was here that the couple lived for years until Mary Ann died of starvation and Olive (at 19-years old) was released back to “whites” near the town of Oatman.

 There’s been renewed interest in the Oatman family massacre, partially fuelled by a 2011 book written by Margot Mifflin, The Blue Tattoo.
 This is one of many books written about the massacre.
-In 1857, Royal B. Stratton ghost wrote a handful books about the girl’s experiences including one called the Captivity of the Oatman Girls, for which Olive Oatman went on the lecture circuit to promote.
+In 1857, Royal B. Stratton ghostwrote a handful of books about the girl’s experiences including one called the Captivity of the Oatman Girls, for which Olive Oatman went on the lecture circuit to promote.

 In a lot of the books written about Olive, writers speculate as to whether or not Olive married and had children while living with the Mohave Indians.
 Most sources say “no,” however if you troll through old newspapers from Arizona, it’s easy to find stories about her children and grandchildren.

 The Copper era and Morenci leader.
-(Clifton, Ariz.), 1922-05-12, one author writes that John Oatman (grandson of Olive) was a gold miner and in an explosion lost part of his scalp, one eye and also sustained injuries to his lower jaw that required a dentist to remove all of his teeth.
+(Clifton, Ariz.), 1922-05-12 [link removed], one author writes that John Oatman (grandson of Olive) was a gold miner and in an explosion lost part of his scalp, one eye and also sustained injuries to his lower jaw that required a dentist to remove all of his teeth.
 He has prosthetic teeth and eyes manufactured in Los Angeles.

-In the Bisbee daily review, 1922-05-17, it’s written that this same grandson was going through a bitter divorce with his wife, who claims he was “insane” and cruel and did things like cover his body with phosphorous and partake in old tribal dances… and that he built a pit and filled it with monsters (snakes, scorpions, lizards, tarantulas) and pushed her into it.
+In the Bisbee daily review, 1922-05-17 [link removed], it’s written that this same grandson was going through a bitter divorce with his wife, who claims he was “insane” and cruel and did things like cover his body with phosphorous and partake in old tribal dances… and that he built a pit and filled it with monsters (snakes, scorpions, lizards, tarantulas) and pushed her into it.